1883 Casamicciola earthquake

 The 1883 Casamicciola earthquake, also known as the Ischia earthquake occurred on 28 July at 20:25 local time (Central European Time) on the island of Ischia in the Gulf of Naples in Italy.
 Although the earthquake had an estimated moment magnitude of 4.2–5.5, considered moderate in size, it caused intense ground shaking that was assigned XI (Extreme) on the Modified Mercalli intensity scale.
-Between 2,313 and 3,100 people lost their lives.
-The city also suffered great property losses, with 80 percent of all homes destroyed.
+Between 2,313 and 3,100 people were killed, and there was severe damage in Casamicciola, with 80 percent of all homes destroyed.
 This earthquake was exceptionally destructive for its magnitude mainly due to its shallow focal depth.

 Tectonic setting

 Ischia island is situated in the circular caldera which forms the Phlegraean Fields of volcanoes.
 The volcanic field itself is part of the greater Campanian volcanic arc.
 The island's highest point, Monte Epomeo, is not a volcanic cone.
 Instead, it is a geological horst, a block of volcanic material deposited by eruptions that have been uplifted by active faulting.

 Destructive earthquakes affecting the island have been recorded since the mid-18th century.
 In 1762, architect Luigi Vanvitelli experienced two successive shocks on the morning of 12 July.
 An earthquake on 18 March 1796 destroyed 50 buildings and killed seven.
 At least 29 people died and about 50 were injured during an earthquake on February 2, 1828.
 Italian chemist Nicola Covelli was on the island when it struck.
 All buildings in upper Casamicciola were affected.
 Part of the Santa Maria Maddalena nave collapsed, crushing attendees of a religious service.
 Damage from the earthquake was surveyed by Charles Lyell.
 Earthquakes in 1841, 1852, 1863 and 1867 continued to damage Casamicciola.
 A 1917 memoir by Vilhelm Bergsøe documented the earthquake of 1867—it was also experienced by Norwegian playwright Henrik Ibsen.

 The last major earthquake prior to 1883 was on 4 March 1881.
 The earthquake was destructive in northern Ischia.
 An official report stated that 2,952 structures were heavily damaged and 290 collapsed.
 Of the 127 fatalities, 121 were recorded in Casamicciola, five in Fango and one in Lacco Ameno.
 About 300 families became homeless.